steph-xue/steph-xue/README.md

 - 🌱 I’m currently learning web development with React.js, Node.js, and Express.js
 - 💞️ I’m always looking to collaborate on new innovative project ideas
 - 🎨 Some of my other interests include: digital art, photography, video games, food, travel, and exploring coffee shops
-- 🐈 Fun fact: I have a cat named Rhea who is an American Shorthair Maine Coon mix
+- 🐈 Fun fact: I have a cute cat named Rhea who is an American Shorthair Maine Coon mix
 - 📫 How to reach me: connect with me on LinkedIn below or email me at stephaniexue3@gmail.com
 - Personal Website Portfolio: stephxue.com